 So, if you’re in the market for a music-focused smart speaker, what now?
 Well, there is the new Nest Audio, a great-sounding Google smart speaker considering its $99 sticker price, and if you want something approaching the Home Max’s power, you could always snap up a couple of Nest Audios and connect them as a stereo pair.
 We’re also fans of the Amazon Echo Studio, a Dolby Atmos-enabled smart speaker, although going for the Echo Studio entails moving to Alexa from Google Assistant.

 Finally, if you really have your heart set on the Home Max, now is a great time to buy one.
-While it’s sold out on the Google Store, you can still find the Home Max at third-party retailers for just $179, the speaker’s Black Friday price.
+While it’s sold out on the Google Store, you can still find the Home Max at third-party retailers for just $179Remove non-product link, the speaker’s Black Friday price.

 Updated shortly after publication with a statement from Google.